 A disinterested, qualified third party appointed by the superintendent.

-The parent or eligible student may, at his/her own expense, choosebe assisted or represented by one or more individuals to assist or represent themof his/her own choice, including an attorney.
+The parent or eligible student may, at own expense, choose one or more individuals to assist or represent them, including an attorney.
 The hearing shall be private.
 Persons other than the student, parent, witnesses and counsel shall not be admitted.
 The hearings officer shall preside over the panel.
 The panel will hear evidence from the school staff and the eligible student or student’s parent(s) to determine the point(s) of disagreement concerning the records.
 Confidential conversations between a licensed employee or district counselor and a student shall not be part of the records hearing procedure.
 The eligible student or student’s parent(s) has the right to insert written comments or explanations into the record regarding the disputed material.
 Such inserts shall remain in the education record as long as the education record or a contested portion is maintained and exists.
 The panel shall make a determination after hearing the evidence and make its recommendation in writing within 10 working days following the close of the hearing.
 The panel will make a determination based solely on the evidence presented at the hearing and will include a summary of the evidence and the reason for the decision.
 The findings of the panel shall be rendered in writing not more than 10 working days following the close of the hearing and submitted to all parties.

-If, as a result of the hearing, the panel decides that the information in the education record is not inaccurate, misleading or otherwise in violation of the privacy or other rights of the student, it shall inform the eligible student or the student’s parent(s) of the right to place a statement in the record commenting on the contested information in the record or stating why there is disagreementhe/she disagrees with the decision of the panel.
+If, as a result of the hearing, the panel decides that the information in the education record is not inaccurate, misleading or otherwise in violation of the privacy or other rights of the student, it shall inform the eligible student or the student’s parent(s) of the right to place a statement in the record commenting on the contested information in the record or stating why there is disagreement with the decision of the panel.
 If a statement is placed in an education record, the district will ensure that the statement:

 Is maintained as part of the student’s records as long as the record or a contested portion is maintained by the district; and